goodship1/TinyOOP/README.md

 # SmallLox
-A small programming language Implementation based on the  Lox programming Language.
-An overview of the small Lox programming language
+A small Compiler written using python ply to lex and  Parse with the IR and code generation being handled by tinyllvm .
+An overview of the small Lox programming language .
+The small lox programming language is very small some what OOP programming language an Overview of some core features can be scene below

 # Overview of the Syntax